 - Dip your toasted bread in the custard mix for 10-20 seconds on each side depending on bread thickness.

 - Fry your French toast over medium low heat until browned on each side then place on a lined baking sheet in a warm oven until the rest are done cooking!

 The thickness of the bread will determine how long it should soak in the custard mixture.
-I like to do 10 seconds each side for everyday white bread or up to 20 seconds each side for thicker pieces like brioche
+I like to do 10 seconds each side for everyday white bread or up to 20 seconds each side for thicker pieces like brioche.

-Lightly toast the bread before soaking and don’t soak the bread too long in the custard.
+To keep French Toast from getting soggy lightly toast the bread before soaking and don’t soak the bread too long in the custard.

 Once cooked to perfection, place on a baking sheet in a warm oven.
 I recommend preheating the oven to the lowest temp then turning off, or if you broiled the bread before cooking simply turn the broiler off and the oven should stay warm.

 - How to tell if potatoes are bad?